hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 In the Compiler at the bottom, define the field called *MMD compatibility toggle parameter*.
 Create an Expressions Menu toggling that parameter.

-In the FX Playable Layer settings, set the FX Playable Mode to *Use Unsupported Write Defaults On*.
+In the FX Playable Layer settings, set the FX Playable Mode to *Use Write Defaults On*.
 Do the same for the Gesture Playable Layer if you have one.

 ![fpl](/unsorted_ghc/167751873-cfc3bcd0-f82f-4670-8e85-a4fe44f40631.png)